October 26, 2017

 Me: Just English

-South African: *Insert all types of looks of confusion* What do you mean?
+South African: *Insert looks of confusion* What do you mean?

-Me: I’m from the US so I only speak English *shrugs*
+Me: I’m from the US so I only know English *shrugs*

 Nine months of living in South Africa and traveling throughout the southern countries opened my eyes to the extent of privilege that I have on the continent of Africa as an African American.
 We don’t usually think of ‘privilege’ and ‘African American’ in the same breathe, but just as America sets the economic tone for the world, Black America sets the cultural tone for much of the world.
 All over Africa you will see blackness ever celebrated, but you’ll notice that you are celebrated to a greater extent because you’re ‘Africanness’ is perceived to be refined by your ‘Americanness’.
 Very often, my accent granted me accessthat it would not have been granted to me otherwise.

 Don’t get it twisted, racism is still alive and well in the motherland along with the impacts of colonialism and remnants of apartheid in South Africa.
 My 6 months in 2012 studying on the campus on which the policies of the apartheid were written made it all to clear to me that not every corner would be welcoming of blackness, but that was not vast majority.